talex-touch/talex-touch/apps/docs/docs/plugins/publish.md

 - Test on different operating systems (Windows, macOS, Linux)
 - Verify that all features work as expected
 - Check for any errors or warnings in the console
-- Ensure the plugin doesn't conflict with other plugins
+- Ensure the plugin doesn't conflict with other capabilities

 ## Packaging Your Plugin